SCA scanner

 This key has two configuration options:

-• include (mandatory): Paths to files or directories to analyze
+• include (optional): Paths to files or directories to analyze

 • exclude (optional): Files or directories to exclude from the analysis